rodneypuplampu/site-reliability-engineering-best-practices/aks-sre-readme.md

-# Cloud-Native User Portal Application
+# Azure SRE Example Userportal App

 This repository contains the infrastructure and application code for a cloud-native user portal application deployed on AWS EKS with Azure CDN for frontend content delivery and PostgreSQL StatefulSet for persistent storage.